alexeygrigorev/mlwiki.org/index.php/Random_Variable.md

 ---
-title: "Random Variable"
 layout: default
 permalink: /index.php/Random_Variable
+tags:
+- probability
+title: Random Variable
 ---

-# Random Variable

 ## Random Variable
 Random Variables (RV)
 - A variable is ''random'' if it can take some value with certain probability